-When you’re in Japan, don’t miss the opportunity of taking long-distance trains.
-While you’re at it, treat yourself to an Ekiben (駅弁), the elaborate bento box specifically designed for train travel.
+In Japan, don’t miss the opportunity to take long-distance trains.
+While at it, treat yourself to an Ekiben (駅弁), the elaborate bento box designed explicitly for train travel.

-When you do travel on the train, start your journey by feasting on a bento box you picked up at the station.
-Once you board, push back your chair, kick back, and enjoy the beautiful spread in front of you!
+When you travel on the train, start your journey by feasting on a bento lunch box you picked up at the station.
+Once you board, push back your chair, kick back, and enjoy the beautiful spread before you!

 What is Ekiben 駅弁?

-There are no set definitions for Ekiben, but it loosely refers to any packaged meal sold at train stations.
+There are no set definitions for Ekiben, but it loosely refers to any packaged meal sold at train stations and train platforms.
 While bento boxes will always have rice in some form, bento containing sandwiches, noodles, and non-rice dishes such as Shumai and Gyoza can also be called Ekiben.
-Throughout history, there have been agencies and organizations who have attempted to narrow the definition, however, the term is broadly used today.
+Throughout history, there have been agencies and organizations who have attempted to narrow the definition.
+However, the term is broadly used today.

-Another type of bento for travel include “Soraben” 空弁 (Sora = sky, Ben = bento), bento sold at airports.
+Another type of bento for travel includes “Soraben” 空弁 (Sora = sky, Ben = bento), a bento sold at airports.

 Where can I buy Ekiben?

-Ekiben are sold at train station hubs, major department stores, and sometimes inside the train.
+Ekiben is sold at train station hubs, major department stores, and inside the train.
 You don’t need to be a traveler to indulge in one, and you can easily purchase them at Shinkansen stops such as Tokyo, Nagoya, Kyoto, and Osaka stations.
-They’re not necessarily marketed towards foreign tourists, and so anyone can get a taste of what the Japanese eat.
+They’re not marketed just for foreign tourists, so anyone can taste what the Japanese eat.

-If you’re passing by Tokyo station, do browse through the vast selection at Ekibenya Matsuri, located near Marunouchi exit.
+If you’re passing by Tokyo station, browse the vast selection at Ekibenya Matsuri near Marunouchi exit.
 This store specializes in Ekiben, carrying around 200 varieties sold around Japan.
-So if you’re tight on time and budget during your stay, you can easily savor regional cuisines without a train ticket!
+So, if you’re tight on time and budget during your stay, you can easily savor regional cuisines without a train ticket!

 The History of Ekiben

 There are several contested theories of where Ekiben was first sold, but most say it started in 1885 in Utsunomiya station.
-The “bento” consisted of two onigiri with umeboshi (pickled plum) and takuan (pickled daikon) wrapped in bamboo leaves.
-Shirokiya Ryokan in Utsunomiya claims to create the first Ekiben, told via oral history, as written records were destroyed during the air raids of WWII.
+The “bento” consisted of two onigiri (rice balls) with umeboshi and takuan wrapped in bamboo leaves.
+Shirokiya Ryokan in Utsunomiya claims to have created the first Ekiben, told via oral history, as written records were destroyed during the air raids of WWII.
 The price in today’s currency was 600 yen, which was expensive at the time as white rice was a luxury.

-The claim to sell the first bento boxes is in 1890 in Himeji station by Maneki Shokuhin.
-The bento consisted of several dishes such as sea bream, Date Maki, Tamagoyaki, kamaboko fish cakes, cooked beans, and other tasty morsels along with white rice.
+The claim to sell the first bento boxes was in 1890 in Himeji station by Maneki Shokuhin.
+The bento consisted of several dishes, including sea bream, Date Maki, Tamagoyaki, kamaboko fish cakes, cooked beans, and other tasty morsels, along with white rice.

 Ceramic pots of green tea called Kisha Dobin (汽車土瓶) would often accompany the Ekiben, where the lid served as a teacup.
 It is said that the first Kisha Dobin appeared in 1889 in Shizuoka station (Shizuoka prefecture being a major producer of green tea).

-The teapots were phased out due to sanitation issues and replaced by cheaper disposable plastic bottles, but you can still purchase the old fashioned Kisha Dobin at Kobuchizawa Station in Yamanashi prefecture as well as other stations in limited quantity.
+The teapots were phased out due to sanitation issues and replaced by cheaper disposable plastic bottles.
+However, you can still purchase the old-fashioned Kisha Dobin at Kobuchizawa Station in Yamanashi prefecture and other stations in limited quantities.

 - Eating and drinking on commuter/local trains (not Shinkansen and long-distance trains) are generally frowned upon.
-A quick sip from an enclosed drinking vessel is okay, just don’t spill or make a mess!
+A quick sip from an enclosed drinking vessel is okay; don’t spill or make a mess!